influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 In the Telegraf configuration file (`/etc/telegraf/telegraf.conf`), configure the following values to send CPU metrics to InfluxDB:

-   * `[agent].interval` - declares the frequency at which system metrics will be sent to InfluxDB
+   - `[agent].interval` - frequency to send system metrics to InfluxDB
-   * `[[outputs.influxd]]` - declares how to connect to InfluxDB and the destination database, which is the default 'telegraf' database.
+   - `[[outputs.influxd]]` - declares how to connect to InfluxDB and the destination database, which is the default 'telegraf' database. (so at least one URL and one database must be defined?)
-   * `[[inputs.cpu]]` - declares how to collect the system cpu metrics to be sent to InfluxDB.
+   - `[[inputs.cpu]]` - declares how to collect the system cpu metrics to be sent to InfluxDB.

 *Example - relevant sections of `/etc/telegraf/telegraf.conf`*
 ```